Metropolitan Tower (Manhattan): Reception

 When Metropolitan Tower was being planned, Paul Goldberger of The New York Times criticized the tower as "the least respectful of the architectural traditions of this part of town", describing the facade as "slicing arrogantly into the venerable masonry streetscape of West 57th Street".
 Joe Klein wrote for New York magazine that the building was a "glass-and-steel Godzilla looming ravenously over the elegant shoulders of the Essex House and St. Moritz".
 In a 1987 New York magazine poll of "more than 100 prominent New Yorkers", Metropolitan Tower was one of the ten most disliked structures in New York City.

 Macklowe took some credit for the design, saying he believed Metropolitan Tower was "a seminal building" that would "reshape architectural thinking".
 He also expressed dissatisfaction at architectural criticism directed toward his buildings "just because I'm a developer and we do the architecture ourselves".
 After the building was completed, Goldberger was more sympathetic to the design, writing: "What is most remarkable about Metropolitan Tower is the way in which it does not ruin 57th Street, for all that the building defies the street's architectural context."
 Goldberger attributed this quality to the fact that 140 West 57th Street had not been refaced in glass, as was originally planned.
+CitySpire, Carnegie Hall Tower, and Metropolitan Tower became known as the "Tuning Fork Trio" because of their shape and proximity to each other.
+John McPhee of The New Yorker wrote in 2003 that the buildings "look like three chopsticks incongruously holding a cocktail blini", as they surrounded the small Russian Tea Room.
 In 2017, three decades after the building's completion, Macklowe reflected: "I never got the compliments for" Metropolitan Tower's design.